nvancha/ansible-project/README.md

 # Apache Control Ansible Role

-This Ansible role provides a simple way to manage the Apache HTTP Server on systems using `systemd`.
-With this role, you can check the status of Apache, start it if it's not running, or stop it if it is.
+This Ansible role is designed to manage the Apache HTTP Server on Linux systems that use `systemd`.
+The role provides functionality to check the current status of Apache, start it if it's not running, and stop it if it is running.

 ## Requirements

-There are no prerequisites required to run this role apart from Ansible itself.
+There are no prerequisites or dependencies required to use this role apart from Ansible.

 ## Role Variables

-Currently, this role does not use any variables.
-It's designed to work with the default configuration of Apache on systems that use `systemd` for service management.
+This role does not define any variables for configuration.

 ## Dependencies

-There are no dependencies on other roles.
+No dependencies on other Ansible roles.

 ## Files Structure